yunemse48/403bypasser/README.md

 > Since Python is a cross-platform language, one can run this program on different operating systems.

+## Output

+The output of the program is saved (in the current directory) in a file with the name of the domain name given as input.
+For example:
+`python3 403bypasser.py -u https://example.com -d /secret` is given.
+Then the output is saved to `example.txt` in the current directory.
 ***

 ## Release Notes